d3x0r/JSOX/README.md

  - Supports encode and decode of BigInt numbers with no application overhead.
  - reduces overhead from none-requires quotes for identifiers.
- - can further reduce overall output size by using class tags ( Needs internal implementation; although users can generate output simply ).
+ - can further reduce overall output size by using macro tags.

 ## Caveats